 In the 1940’s Nelson began a long association with Herman Miller.
 As a furniture designer and the company’s design director, he was responsible for recruiting such innovators as Charles Eames, Alexander Girard, and Isamu Noguchi.
 Also during this period, Nelson worked with Girard to produce Herman Miller’s first set of textiles and the establishment of a textile division.

 Nelson continued to work on his own designs from the late 1950’s through the remainder of his years.
 He invented or contributed to some of the most familiar elements of modern living, including the shopping mall, the multimedia presentation and the open plan office system.
 Some of the particular products of his studio became icons of that era and are still produced today: the Bubble Lamp, the Sling Sofa, the Pretzel Chair, the Coconut Chair, the Marshmallow Sofa and the Ball Clock.

 Originally designed in 1950 by Irving Harper of the George Nelson Design Studio, Pavement and China Shop were among 12 patterns that Harper developed for Schiffer Prints.
 Currently in his mid 80’s, Irving Harper provided a key link in establishing a credible color philosophy for the modern day reintroduction of these textiles he worked on nearly fifty years ago.
 He consulted with the Maharam Design Studio on bringing his original textile designs back to life.

-China Shop Specifications
+China Shop by George Nelson

 Width: 54" (137cm)